 2.6.8.3.1.2.
 Tolerance (2)

+Speed tolerances greater than those prescribed shall be accepted provided the tolerances are never exceeded for more than 1 second on any one occasion.
+There shall be no more than ten such deviations per test cycle.

 (a) Upper limit: 2.0 km/h higher than the highest point of the trace within ±1.0 second of the given point in time;

 (b) Lower limit: 2.0 km/h lower than the lowest point of the trace within ±1.0 second of the given time.

-(i) Speed tolerances greater than those prescribed shall be accepted provided the tolerances are never exceeded for more than 1 second on any one occasion.

-(ii) There shall be no more than ten such deviations per test cycle.

 < Cycle Energy Demand for PEV >